Boost your vocab and unleash your potential!

 1. noun

-an auxiliary verb (such as `can' or `will') that is used to express modality
+an auxiliary verb (such as ``can' or ``will') that is used to express modality

 type of: